Dirty Vegas: Present day

 The group played their last concert together in May 2005.
 After the band's breakup, Smith released his first solo album This Town on 18 February 2008, on his own G.A.S.
 Records label.
-During their hiatus from the public, they began working on the film score for Boys & Girls Guide To Getting Down.
+During their hiatus from the public, they began working on the film score for Boys & Girls Guide to Getting Down.

 After four years, Paul Harris and Steve Smith decided to reform and returned with their third studio album Electric Love in April 2011.
-In April 2013, the band released the EP 'Let the Night, which reached No.4 in US iTunes Dance Album chart and gained Gold status in Italy.
+In April 2013, the band released the EP Let the Night, which reached #4 in US iTunes Dance Album chart and gained Gold status in Italy.
 Their fourth and latest studio album, entitled Photograph, was released via iTunes in September 2015.
-"Days Go By" was featured on the video game Grand Theft Auto V, for the Xbox One, PS4 and PC on the in-game radio.
-The further enhanced versions of the game on PS5 and Xbox Series X/S retain this song.
+"Days Go By" was featured on the video game Grand Theft Auto Vs in-game radio.